Mokkujin/checkmk-haproxy-localcheck/README.md

 **check_haproxy.py** .. for sure needs **python3** :smirk:

-**check_haproxy_py2.py** .. use python2 for those people who obviously dont updated to the last stable version is an unsupported and untested version for the no longer supported Python 2.x branch.
+**check_haproxy_py2.py** .. use python2 for those people who obviously dont updated to the last stable version
+> :warning: **check_haproxy_py2.py** : is an unsupported and untested version for the no longer supported Python 2.x branch.
 Use at your own risk.

 **check_haproxy.ps1** .. developed on powershell core for linux